-The City of Fairfield submitted two projects for consideration.
+The City of Fairfield has two PDA projects.
 Both projects are located within existing PDA boundaries.
 Brief project descriptions are followed by Figure 2-FAI, which indicates the approximate locations of the candidate projects.

 FAI-1: West Texas Street Gateway Project